Russia Says Kyiv Downed POW Plane, No Survivors - UrduPoint

 Russia Says Kyiv Downed POW Plane, No Survivors

-The Russian defence ministry said the crash had come just hours ahead of the planned prisoner exchange at a border crossing in Belgorod.
+The Russian defence ministry said the crash had come just hours ahead of an agreed prisoner exchange later on Wednesday that was set to take place at a border crossing in Belgorod.

 "The Ukrainian leadership was well aware that, in accordance with established practice, the Ukrainian servicemen to be exchanged would be transported by military transport aircraft to the Belgorod aerodrome today," it said.